mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 With everything set up, we now need to configure regular backups to our external drive ``/mnt/backup``.

-..
-NOTE:: The way we have configured everything, if this drive is absent
+..  note:: The way we have configured everything, if this drive is absent
     for any reason, the system will refuse to boot until it is either attached or removed from fstab.